adambauman/service-helpers/Ken-Perforce-Instructions.md

 1. Create a bootable USB drive from your ISO then install Ubuntu.
     - Update to the newest installer when prompted.
-    - Keep an eye on how setup partitions disks, sometimes has a habit of leaving a lot of space unoccupied.
-        Check the "free space" line item, adjust your root partition to use all that tasty space.
+    - You'll need to adjust partitioning to use the full disk, see "Partitioning" for tips.
     - Install OpenSSH server if available.
     - You might see a docker option during install, leave it unchecked.

 2. Once installed open a console and run `sudo apt update` then `sudo apt upgrade`.
-    - See "Remote Admin Notes" for some tips.
+    - See "Remote Access" for some tips.

 3. Run `git clone https://github.com/adambauman/service-helpers.git`